robwilliams/cowtown/index.md

    <li>You want an uncommon learning experience, rather than "monkey-see, monkey-do" teaching.</li>

    </ul>
-   Then this could be the most significant phone call you ever make.
+   ...Then this could be the most significant phone call you ever make.
    Click on the green button to dial direct from your mobile device.
    </p></h4>
    <p>